JackSzwergold/Writing/memories/Finding My First Job.md

 Needless to say, this “job” was horrible.
 But at least he paid.
 How much, I don’t remember, but I remember at the end of each day he would pull some money out of his pocket and give it to me.
 It felt less like a job and more like he was paying me to be his friend; which in retrospect is really all the “job” was.

 I went along with this for a few weeks.
 The thing is he was able to buy my friendship since I was young, naive and stupid and I did want the money.
-But then—at some point—our father got wind of what Ben was doing and was angry.
-He said I should not take Ben’s money… He would just give me whatever money I needed.
+But then—at some point—our father got wind of what my brother was doing and was angry.
+He said I should not take his money… He would just give me whatever money I needed.

 Superficially this seemed great financially, but it was horrible otherwise: My dysfunctional brother wants to literally buy my friendship and my father is threatened by my brother’s behavior and this is not a “job” I wanted and I did not know what to do.